zplayads/PlayableAdsDemo-iOS/README-EN.md

 </dict>
 ```
 ### 5.3 Request Ads ASAP
-To ensure the ad resource can be successfully loaded, it’s encouraged to request ads as soon as possible.
+To ensure the ad can be loaded successfully, you are suggested to request ads ASAP.
 ### 5.4 Request Next Ad
-* When an ad is completed or a request fails, the SDK will try to request the next ad automatically.
-If this request fails, it will retry in 5 seconds.
+* The SDK will request the next ad automatically when an ad has been completed or request failure.
+If auto-loading fails, it will retry in 5 seconds.

-* If you want to request the next ad manually, you can set ```playableAd.autoload = NO``` to disable auto-request.
-And this is the default setting.
+* If you want to request the next ad manually, please set ```playableAd.autoload = NO``` to disable auto-loading.
+Auto-loading is the default setting.
 ### 5.5 Interstitial and Rewarded Video
-* From v2.0.3, you can choose to act as interstitial or rewarded videos when you apply the ad unit.
-If you act as interstitials, the ad can be terminated during playing and no rewards will be given.
-If you act as rewarded videos, the ad can't be terminated during playing, and a reward will be given after completed.
+* From v2.0.3, you can choose to act as interstitial or rewarded videos when applying for ad unit.
+If interstitial, the ad can be terminated during playing and no rewards will be given.
+If rewarded video, the ad can't be terminated during playing, and a reward will be given after playing.
-* For interstitials, all the methods are just the same with rewarded videos, except for ```(void)playableAdsDidRewardUser:(PlayableAds *)ads```, which won't be triggered.
+* Except```- (void)playableAdsDidRewardUser:(PlayableAds *)ads```, which will not be triggered, all call and callback methods of interstitial are the same as those of rewarded video.